David Beckham: 2004–2005: Managerial changes

 The league season began with new head coach José Antonio Camacho at the helm, but he ended up lasting only three matches, handing in his resignation as Real dropped to eighth spot in the La Liga standings.
 Camacho's assistant Mariano García Remón took over on temporary basis as Real's leadership scrambled to find a permanent replacement.
 Beckham made more headlines on 9 October 2004 when he admitted intentionally fouling Ben Thatcher in an England match against Wales to get himself booked.
 Beckham was due to receive a one-match suspension for his next caution, and had picked up an injury which he knew would keep him out of England's next match, so he deliberately fouled Thatcher to serve his suspension in a match that he would have had to miss anyway.
 The Football Association asked Beckham for an explanation of his actions and he admitted that he had "made a mistake" and apologised.
 He was sent off shortly afterwards, this time in a league match for Real Madrid against Valencia.
 Having received a yellow card, he was judged to have sarcastically applauded the referee and was given a second yellow card, causing an automatic dismissal, although the suspension was cancelled on appeal.

 By Christmas 2004, with the team sitting in second position in the league, García Remón was dismissed, and Vanderlei Luxemburgo became the new head coach.
 However, the well-travelled Brazilian failed to inspire the team to the title as Real again finished the season in second position.
-On 3 December 2005, Beckham was sent off for the third time that season in a league match against Getafe CF. A day later Luxemburgo was sacked and was replaced by Juan Ramón López Caro.
+On 3 December 2005, Beckham was sent off for the third time that season in a league match against Getafe.
+A day later Luxemburgo was sacked and was replaced by Juan Ramón López Caro.
 By the end of that season, Beckham was third in La Liga in number of assists.

 2005–2006: Outpaced by Barcelona

 During the season, Beckham established football academies in Los Angeles and east London and was named a judge for the 2006 British Book Awards.
-Real Madrid finished second to Barcelona in the 2005–06 La Liga, albeit with a large 12-point gap, and only reached the last 16 in the Champions League after losing to Arsenal.
-The season also marked the end of an era for the club as Pérez resigned his post as president in January 2006, with Vicente Boluda named as replacement on an interim basis until the end of the season.
+Real Madrid finished second to Barcelona in the 2005–06 La Liga, albeit with a large twelve-point gap, and only reached the last 16 in the Champions League after losing to Arsenal.
+Pérez resigned his post as president in January 2006, with Vicente Boluda named as replacement on an interim basis until the end of the season.